etpalmer63/WhatsUpDoc/ProductIsDocs.rst

 The Product is Docs
 ===================

+My general impression of the book so far is that it offers a lot of specific information on a vareity of useful topics.
+However, like the docs it talks about, it is not linear.

 *comprehensive* vs. *relevant*  seems like an enlightening guiding principal for writing to different audiences. -> Where to put the needle for which audience?